Titanic: Investigations into the disaster

 Neither inquiry's findings listed negligence by IMM or the White Star Line as a factor.
 The American inquiry concluded that since those involved had followed standard practice, the disaster was an act of God.
 The British inquiry concluded that Smith had followed long-standing practice that had not previously been shown to be unsafe, noting that British ships alone had carried 3.5 million passengers over the previous decade with the loss of just 10 lives, and concluded that Smith had done "only that which other skilled men would have done in the same position".
 Lord Mersey did, however, find fault with the "extremely high speed (twenty-two knots) which was maintained" following numerous ice warnings, noting that "what was a mistake in the case of the Titanic would without doubt be negligence in any similar case in the future".

 The recommendations included strong suggestions for major changes in maritime regulations to implement new safety measures, such as ensuring that more lifeboats were provided, that lifeboat drills were properly carried out and that wireless equipment on passenger ships was manned around the clock.
 An International Ice Patrol was set up to monitor the presence of icebergs in the North Atlantic, and maritime safety regulations were harmonised internationally through the International Convention for the Safety of Life at Sea; both measures are still in force today.

 On 18 June 1912, Guglielmo Marconi gave evidence to the Court of Inquiry regarding the telegraphy.
 Its final report recommended that all liners carry the system and that sufficient operators maintain a constant service.

+The way the Titanic sank brought to light serious design issues with the Olympic-class.
+As a result, the Olympic went through a major refit and design changes for the construction of the Britannic.

+In August 1912, the liner Corsican struck an iceberg in the Atlantic, severely damaging the bow.
+However, because the weather was hazy at the time, speed had been reduced to 'dead slow', which limited further damage.
+While the lifeboats had been deployed, they were not boarded.